Iran threatens world tourism sites and says it is still building missiles 3 weeks into war

 Iran’s attacks on energy infrastructure in the Gulf combined with its stranglehold on shipping in the Strait of Hormuz, a strategic waterway through which a fifth of the world’s oil and other critical goods are transported, has raised concerns of a global energy crisis.

+U.S. President Donald Trump lobbed fresh insults at NATO allies who have spurned his call for help protecting the strait.
+U.S. allies have refused to join the war, saying they weren't consulted before the U.S. and Israel launched it.
+Trump called NATO members “COWARDS” in a social media post, saying: “NATO IS A PAPER TIGER.”

-Brent crude oil, the international standard, has soared during the fighting, and was around $107 in morning trading on Friday, up more than 47% since the start of the war.
+Brent crude oil, the international standard, has soared during the fighting and was around $108 per barrel Friday, up from roughly $70 per barrel before the war began.

 Surging fuel prices come at a moment when many world leaders were already struggling to bring down high prices of food and many consumer goods.
 Asia is getting hit hard as most of the oil and gas exiting the Strait of Hormuz is transported there.